Food & Drink

 Decorah Fire Department

-All you can eat pancakes with sausage and beverage. $5.00 per person.
+All you can eat pancakes with sausage and beverage.
+Free will donation.
 400 Claiborne Dr., Fire Department, City Hall Building.
 Sponsored by Decorah Fire Department.

 Vendor: Nordic Fest